NAzebiah/SchedulerApp/README.md

 # nfindocker-sample

+This app inspects the data file here https://raw.githubusercontent.com/jpatokal/openflights/master/data/airlines.dat and loops through each record, checking for duplicates before adding them to the database.

 Running locally via docker-compose
 ---

 1. Run `docker-compose up -d`
-2. Each time you want to try running the script, invoke `docker-compose up --build nfindocker`.
+2. Each time you want to try running the script, invoke `docker-compose up --build nfindocker`

 Upon each invocation, the table will be recreated.
 You can change that by modifying `docker-compose.yml`'s `command` section for `nfindocker` service - change `--initialize-table-recreate` to `--initialize-table`.